Account of John: History

 Smith and Cowdery decided to resolve the matter by seeking a revelation from God through the Urim and Thummim.
-It is not clear whether the Urim and Thummim referred to were the Nephite spectacles buried with the Gold Plates, or seer stone Smith had been using to translate the Book of Mormon.
-The response was a firsthand narrative by John, with the resurrected Christ informing him that he would indeed tarry until the second coming to bring souls to salvation.
+It is not clear whether the Urim and Thummim referred to were the Nephite spectacles buried with the Gold Plates or seer stone Smith had been using to translate the Book of Mormon.
+The response was a firsthand narrative by John, with the resurrected Christ informing him that he would tarry until the second coming to bring souls to salvation.

 Expansion

 The text of the revelation was in flux till 1835, with minor grammatical changes and a significant expansion in 1835.

-In 1832, Smith organized what came to be known as First Presidency, composed of a president and two counselors.
+In 1832, Smith organized what came to be known as the First Presidency, composed of a president and two counselors.
 Smith taught in 1834 that the apostle Peter was the president of the ancient church and was assisted by two counselors, presumed to be James and John.
 Additionally, in 1834 Oliver Cowdery announced to the church that Peter, James and John had visited Smith and himself and given them the Melchizedek priesthood, which included the keys of church administration.
-References to Peter, James and John did not appear in any early revelation, but were added to various sections of the Doctrine and Covenants for the 1835 edition including the account of John.
+References to Peter, James, and John did not appear in any early revelation but were added to various sections of the Doctrine and Covenants for the 1835 edition including the account of John.